 Combustible Dust Testing Lab

 The core activity of this test laboratory is to determine the fire-technical characteristics of all industrial dust.
 Much of the test standards used are harmonized in accordance with Directive 2014/34/EU of the European Parliament and of the Council (ATEX).
+Furthermore, the testing facility offers tests in accordance with international ASTM standards.

 The aim is to obtain measured data, i.e. technical-safety parameters, which are further used to create safety data sheets and in operationally related risk assessments of technologies, especially as background materials for the comprehensive processing of Explosion Protection Document.